-BofA to repay released Arizona inmates for debit-card fees
+Bank of America to repay freed Arizona inmates for debit-card fees

+The bank was charging the former inmates $15 to withdraw cash via a teller, as well as other fees that regular customers weren't charged.

-PHOENIX (AP) — Bank of America Corp. will repay tens of thousands of released Arizona prison inmates for what advocacy groups say were excessive charges to access money on debit cards they received when they got out of prison under a lawsuit settlement announced Tuesday.
+PHOENIX — Bank of America Corp. will repay tens of thousands of released Arizona prison inmates for what advocacy groups say were excessive charges to access money on debit cards they received when they got out of prison under a lawsuit settlement announced Tuesday.

 The settlement of the class-action lawsuit brought by inmates includes an agreement that the bank stop charging the fees, which it did in April.
-The bank has contracted to provide the debit card services since 2012.
+The bank has contracted to provide the debit-card services since 2012.
 About $168,000 will be repaid if all inmates are located.

-The bank was charging inmates $15 to withdraw cash from a teller and other fees regular customers weren’t charged.
-The inmates receive the cards loaded with cash they earned at prison jobs or was confiscated when they were arrested when they are released.
+The bank was charging inmates $15 to withdraw cash from a teller and other fees that regular customers weren’t charged.
+When they are released, the inmates receive the cards loaded with cash they earned at prison jobs or money that was held for them since their arrest.

 Bank of America spokesman Will Wilson called the terms standard for pre-paid cards and said the settlement was in everyone’s best interests.